wso2/docs-is/en/docs/setup/deployment-guide.md

                     vpcCidrBlock = "10.0.*.*"
                     ```
             Under the `clustering.properties` section, set the `region`, `clusterName`, and `vpcCidrBlock` based on
-            the AWS ECS cluster that we crated in the previous step.
+            the AWS ECS cluster that you crated in the previous step.

             !!! note
                 Once all the configurations are complete, build a docker image including the configurations.
 You can
                 consume this docker image to
                 create a `Task Definition` and run a new `Service` or a `Task`
-                on the `AWS ECS cluster` that we created.
+                on the `AWS ECS cluster` that you created.

 2. Configure caching.